carloshfmaciel/agenda-service/README.md

 ## About the project

-This project was built to show knowledges about Java, Spring and REST apis as explained at the [doc](docs/Desafio_Back.pdf).
+This project was built to show knowledges about Java, Spring and REST apis as required at the [doc](docs/Desafio_Back.pdf).

 ## Starting project